shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 Select **Create and Get OAuth Token** to complete the Ansible spoke set up.
 This will generate a window asking to authorize ServiceNow against your AAP instance/cluster.
 Click **Authorize**.

-## NOTE In AAP 2.5 this will fail with an HTTP Error 401 - Unauthorized Error because of an API Scipt auto applied by ServiceNow.
+## NOTE In AAP 2.5 this will fail with an HTTP Error 401 - Unauthorized Error because of an API Script auto applied by ServiceNow.
 To fix this:

 1) Go to **System OAuth-->Application Registry**.
 Select the Application Registry you just created.
 Delete the OAuth API Script field.
 Click **Update** at the top.